Xavier-Maruff/polaris/README.md

 Like in Gleam, all type names are capitalised, and lower case type identifiers are treated as type variables for parametric polymorphism (in the Result type above, `a` and `b` were type variables, that can be replaced with arbitrary concrete types at instantiation).

+> [!NOTE]
+> In order to maintain security in Polaris' approach to [control flow under homomorphic encryption](#the-branching-problem), Polaris isomorphises all sum type variants to the same underlying representation, though at the language-level this is not exposed.
+Keep this in mind when designing types that will be used in performance critical code - it is a good idea to minimise the difference between sum type variants (a good heuristic is asking 'independent of ordering and labelling, how many changes must I make to each of these variants so that they all wrap the same types', and designing your types to minimise that value).

 #### Nocrypt

 ```gleam
 let a: nocrypt Int = 12
 ```

-Nocrypt is a type modifier that tells the compiler to, by default, not encrypt the underlying value (though the runtime will also load an encrypted version if involved in arithmetic with a standard encrypted value).
+Nocrypt is a type modifier that tells the compiler to, by default, not encrypt the underlying value (though the runtime can also load an encrypted version from the harness if involved in arithmetic with a standard encrypted value - note however that the compiler will error if a nocrypt `Real` is used in an encrypted context, due to a vulnerability in the underlying CKKS scheme used to implement real arithmetic).
-Use `nocrypt` for large (10-100x) performance benefits when not dealing with sensitive data - for example, routing a web request.
+Use `nocrypt` for large (multiple orders of magnitude) performance benefits when not dealing with sensitive data - for example, routing a web request.
 For ultra-high security applications, the use of nocrypt can be disabled via the compiler flag `--no-nocrypt`.

 #### Intrinsics